Auntie Luce’s Talking Paintings

 Includes an author’s note and a glossary.

-Ken Daley was born in Canada to parents who emigrated from Dominica.
-He has exhibited his art in Canada, the United States and the Caribbean, and his work can be found in numerous private collections
+Ken Daley was born in Canada to parents who emigrated from Dominica, and his illustrations for this book are inspired by his African Caribbean roots.
+Ken has also illustrated Joseph’s Big Ride by Terry Farish, an Ontario Library Association Best Bet.
+He has exhibited his art in Canada, the US and the Caribbean, and his work can be found in numerous private collections.
+He divides his time between Cambridge, Ontario, and Providence, Rhode Island.